 * New fund expected to concentrate on acquisitions

-* Slowing capital markets, new regs use of M&A in China
+* Slowing capital markets, new regs spur M&A in China

-HONG KONG, Nov 14 (Reuters) - Hong Kong-based private equity firm Fountainvest Partners, headed by ex-Temasek executive Frank Tang, has raised $1.35 billion for its second fund focused on Greater China, sources familiar with the matter said, defying increasingly tight fundraising conditions.
+HONG KONG, Nov 14 (Reuters) - China-focused private equity firm Fountainvest Partners, headed by ex-Temasek executive Frank Tang, has raised $1.35 billion in its second fund, the company said on Wednesday, defying tight fundraising conditions in Asia.

-Founded in 2007 by four former Temasek executives from the Singapore state investor's China team, Fountainvest raised a debut fund of $950 million in 2008.
+Founded in 2007 by four former Temasek executives from the Singapore state investor's China team, Fountainvest's new fund is about 40 percent bigger than its $950 million debut fund in 2008.

 Since then, the fundraising climate in Asia has deteriorated as pension funds and endowments have been disappointed with returns from the last batch of funds they seeded in the region, making them cautious about putting money into new funds.

-Still, Fountainvest was able to raise the new funds in a relatively quick eight months, one of the sources said.
+Still, Fountainvest was able to raise the new funds in a relatively quick eight months, a source familiar with the matter told Reuters.

 There are now more than 5,000 private equity funds in China, with $261 billion of capital raised and $126 billion invested since 2006, according to a Deutsche Boerse report released this month.